Newbury Academy Trust Trinity School

 - 4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?

 We have high expectation of all students.
 Excellent effort, work, attendance and behaviour are expected and students are rewarded for these.
 Students are rewarded for their good work and effort and contribution to school life through our rewards system.
 This revolves around competition and the House system and encourages self-esteem and builds self-confidence.
-In support of all this the school also uses a number of sanctions to address behaviour which falls below our high standards.
-We make no apology for demanding the highest standards in work and behaviour and punishing students where they fail to meet expectations.
+In support of this the school also uses a number of sanctions to address behaviour which falls below our high standards.
+We make no apology for demanding the highest standards in work and behaviour and applying consequences to students where they fail to meet expectations.
 We work closely with parents and encourage parental support and involvement in all these matters.

 - 4.3: What medical support is available in the school for children with SEND?